With National Apprenticeship Week upon us, we wanted to shed some light on what it’s like to be a CityFibre apprentice....

 DAY-TO-DAY ENVIRONMENT

+You could be working outdoors at garages, workshops or on customers' premises.
 Some valets specialise in cleaning certain types of vehicle, like classic cars.
-You could be based in one place or you might work from a mobile unit.
-Some car valets will be paid an hourly rate.
-Overtime and shift payments can increase your earnings.
+Some car valets will be paid an hourly rate; overtime and shift payments can increase your earnings.
 Part-time work and overtime may be available.
-You'll often be working outdoors at garages, workshops or on customers' premises.

 With a mobile valeting service, you'll travel from job to another.
-Some employers will provide you with a uniform.
+Some employers will provide you with a uniform and you may need to wear protective clothing such as gloves and overalls.

 You'll need